-The above photos show a carpet showroom in a carpet retail store trading in carpet.
+The above photo shows a carpet showroom in a carpet retail store trading in carpet.
 It has carpet drape stands with carpet drapes on them and carpet sample books underneath the stands.
-The second photo shows the carpet stock that is stockpiled in the warehouse and workroom of Concord Floors.
+The second photo shows the carpet stock that is stockpiled one of the warehouses of Concord Floors.
 Some retailers to get a price advantage, buy carpet in bulk and warehouse it in their warehouses.
-They can then pass on these secured price advantages to their customers and therefore be more competetive on the open market.
+They, when they are trading can then pass on these secured price advantages to their customers and therefore be more competetive on the open market.

 Carpet is a machine made textile floor covering and includes modular carpet (carpet tiles and sheet goods) and broadloom carpet (carpet in continuous rolls).

 The various manufacturing processes can produce carpets with quite different features.
+The main feature is a cushion floor, that is a floor that is soft to walk on.
 The major variables in construction relate to design flexibility, performance features and also cost.
-The major products / processes are:
+The major products/processes are: